iotaledger/wallet.rs/specs/wallet-ENGINEERING-SPEC-0000.md

 #### sync_addresses()

 Syncs addresses with the tangle.
 The method should ensure that the wallet local state has all used addresses plus an unused address.

 Following should be considered when implementing this method:

-*   _The updated address history should not be written down in the database/persistent storage.
+*   The updated address history should not be written down in the database/persistent storage.
 Instead the method should only return the updated address history (with transaction hashes).
-This will ensure that there are no partial writes to the database._
+This will ensure that there are no partial writes to the database;
-*   _To sync addresses for an account from scratch, index = 0 and gapLimit = 20 should be provided. _
+*   To sync addresses for an account from scratch, index = 0 and gap_limit = 20 should be provided;
-*   _To sync addresses from the latest address, index = latest address index and gapLimit = 1 should be provided.
+*   To sync addresses from the latest address, index = latest address index and gap_limit = 1 should be provided.

 <table>
   <tr>